Browse privately whenevery you want with Avast Secure Browser

 Or, use a keyboard shortcut.
 For Windows: CTRL + Shift + N. For Mac: Command + Shift + N.

-Now you’re in Stealth Mode!
+Now you’re in Private Mode!

-Some browsers can block tracking cookies while in incognito mode, but they can’t block more advanced tracking techniques like browser fingerprinting, which can identify you online with near-perfect accuracy.
+Some browsers can block tracking cookies while in incognito mode, but they can’t block more advanced tracking techniques like browser fingerprinting, which can identify you online with remarkable accuracy.
 Private browsing also does not hide your IP address, which is another way you can be identified online.

 One of the easiest ways is to use a browser built specifically for privacy and security.
-Avast Secure Browser offers advanced anti-tracking protection, anti-fingerprinting technology, and a whole suite of additional privacy and security features.
+Avast Secure Browser offers advanced anti-tracking protection, anti-fingerprinting technology, and a suite of additional privacy and security features.